robphilipp/data-frame-ts/README.md

 - `hasColumnTagFor(columnIndex: number): boolean` - Reports whether the column with the specified index has any column tags
 - `hasCellTagFor(rowIndex: number, columnIndex: number): boolean` - Reports whether the cell with the specified (row, column) index has any cell tags
 - `hasTagFor(rowIndex: number, columnIndex: number): boolean` - Reports whether the cell with the specified (row, column) index has any tags (row, column, or cell)
-- `hasUniqueRowTagFor(name: string, rowIndex: number): boolean` - Reports whether there is exactly one row tag with the specified name for the specified row
-- `hasUniqueColumnTagFor(name: string, columnIndex: number): boolean` - Reports whether there is exactly one column tag with the specified name for the specified column
-- `hasCellUniqueTagFor(name: string, rowIndex: number, columnIndex: number): boolean` - Reports whether there is exactly one cell tag with the specified name for the specified cell
-- `hasRowTagsWithName(name: string): boolean` - Reports whether there are any row tags with the specified name
-- `hasColumnTagsWithName(name: string): boolean` - Reports whether there are any column tags with the specified name
-- `hasCellTagsWithName(name: string): boolean` - Reports whether there are any cell tags with the specified name
 - `filterTags(predicate: (tag: Tag<TagValue, TagCoordinate>) => boolean): Array<Tag<TagValue, TagCoordinate>>` - Returns an array of tags that meet the criteria specified in the predicate
 - `cellsTaggedWith(tag: Tag<TagValue, TagCoordinate>): Result<Array<CellValue<V>>, string>` - Returns an array of cell values that are tagged with the specified tag